xaudience/.github/README.md

 How a user can interact with the service: through the user web interface or through a bot, if the platform provides this feature.

+### Use Cases
+- A user can explore audiences
+- A user can inspect a specific audience
+    - Audience prefferences
+- A user can see the audience comparison
+    - Count of mutual audience
+    - General audience prefferences
+- A user can see an interactive graph of audiences

+*The term audience in this context means channel, account, group, etc.*

 ## System Design
 ![System design](assets/system-design.drawio.png)